 - 1. ARVA staff monitor student attendance and will notify families via email or phone call of the 3rd consecutive absence earned. - 2.
 ARVA staff sends an email letter informing parents that their child has been absent (unexcused) for five consecutive school days.
 Additionally, the letter will be sent via US Mail.
 Parent/legal guardian should respond within 24 hours.
 Immediate action should be taken to correct the truancy problem. - 3.
 The building-level administrator will likewise reach out to parent/legal guardian upon the 10th consecutive absence.
 If the truancy is not resolved within 24 hours after the 10th day of consecutive absence, the student will be withdrawn from ARVA.
 The parent/guardian will be notified via email and certified mail.
-The local school district will be notified of the withdrawal and the student will be reported to the proper authorities for local monitoring of the student's attendance in the local district or homeschooling status. - 4.
-After the 10th non-consecutive day of absence, the student will be reported to family court.
+The local school

+- district will be notified of the withdrawal and the student will be reported to the proper authorities for local monitoring of the student's attendance in the local district or homeschooling status. - 4.
+After the 10th non-consecutive day of absence, the student may be reported to family court.
 While the student will not be removed for non-consecutive truancy alone, these absences may be considered along with other policy infractions in determining a student's compliancy status.

 No public-school student shall be eligible for enrollment in a homeschool if the student is currently under disciplinary action for violation of any written school policy, including, but not limited to, excessive unexcused absences.
 Public school students who are under disciplinary action by the local school district shall be eligible for enrollment in a homeschool if the superintendent or local school board of directors chooses to allow the child in a homeschool.
-(Arkansas Law 6-15-503)
+(Arkansas Law 6-15-503) Students with current disciplinary actions at their local brick and mortar district may apply and receive approval after review by the ARVA Executive Director.